lucasromerodb/motherfuckerwebsite/README.md

-This is a motherfucking website.
+This is a motherfucker website.
 And it's fucking perfect.

 [motherfuckerwebsite.com](https://motherfuckerwebsite.com)